 Despite the incredible disruptions that the pandemic has caused, many of you still have goals of becoming certified teachers or adding endorsements.
 One of the requirements for licensure is passing Praxis Exams.
-With test center closures, many wonder how their goals can still be achieved.
+With test center disruptions, many wonder how their goals can be achieved.

-ETS, the company that administers the Praxis Exams, has introduced the Praxis Tests at Home Solution as an alternative to support test takers during test center closures.
-The Praxis Core (reading, writing, and mathematics) is one of the tests offered remotely, If you are thinking about applying for UVEI’s Teacher Intern Program, make sure you sign up for the correct test!
-Several Praxis II exams will be offered, but many, unfortunately, are not offered, such as secondary science exams, foreign language, and music.
-This is not a perfect solution, and although there are some issues I want to bring to your attention, Praxis at Home could be a good solution for many of you to investigate this week.
+ETS, the company that administers the Praxis Exams, introduced the Praxis Tests at Home Solution in 2020 as an alternative to support test takers during test center closures.
+The Praxis Core (reading, writing, and mathematics) is one of the tests offered remotely.
+If you are thinking about applying for UVEI’s Teacher Intern Program, make sure you sign up for the correct test!
+Most Praxis II exams are offered.
+Some, unfortunately, are not offered, such as secondary ELA.
+Praxis at Home could be a good solution to investigate.

-Starting May 15th, you can register for the Praxis at Home Praxis Core Exam.
-The remote test uses the same scoring criteria, process, and scale so that scores can be used and accepted by the state in the same way.
+The remote tests use the same scoring criteria, process, and scale so that scores can be used and accepted by the state in the same way.
 They’re also offered at the same price and include features like on-screen calculators.
 Some accommodations will be available, such as extra time.
 Test sessions will be available seven days a week including holidays.
 Convenient!

 Many aspiring teachers ask us a lot of questions about the Praxis Core, and we have a helpful blog post which addresses a lot of questions that are still relevant during test center closures.